 The corollary of pushing is pulling.
 The back is comprised of many different muscles, all of which can be trained through a variety of pulling exercises.

 Pulling exercises also help restore the natural posture of your shoulders and upper spine.

-The best pulling exercises include dumbbell rowing, barbell rowing, and machine rowing.
-Like the upper body push, you can also pull in a vertical plane.
-These exercises include pull-ups, chin-ups and pull downs.
+Like the upper body push, you can pull in a horizontal and a vertical plane.

 Now that we have the foundational exercises selected, let’s talk about how much of each you should perform.

 Step 3: How Much Should You Train Each Workout?